 James was one of two African-Americans whose arrests sparked the Springfield Race Riot of August 1908.
 James was convicted, largely on circumstantial evidence, of murdering mining engineer Clergy Ballard in Ballard’s home on July 5, 1908.
 He confessed to the murder the day before he was executed, saying, “Drunkenness was the cause of it.”

 James also was hanged in the west corridor of the jail.
 In contrast to the previous three hangings, where only a few official witnesses were allowed to watch, about 200 people crowded into the corridor to see James die.
-After being embalmed, James’ body was then laid out at McCabe and Gaa undertaking parlor, and an estimated 7,000 people paraded through the business to view the corpse.
+After being embalmed, James’ body was laid out at McCabe and Gaa undertaking parlor, and an estimated 7,000 people paraded through the business to view the corpse.
 Local newspapers called the viewing “morbid” and a “shocking spectacle.”

 James’ body was returned home to Alabama for burial.
 He is the only African-American ever executed in Sangamon County.